TrinhQuangMinh123/SecurityLearning_By_Coding_Adventure/README_first_project.md

 ## Features

-JWT Authentication for secure user login
+- Security like JWT Authentication for secure user login (and for my to bypass it :)))

-Database Modeling to store subscription and user data
+- Database Modeling to store subscription and user data

-API Architecture built for scalability
+- API Architecture built for scalability

-Security Best Practices to protect sensitive data
+- Security Best Practices to protect sensitive data

-Automated Workflows for efficient business logic processing
+- Automated Workflows for efficient business logic processing

-Real Money Transactions for managing subscriptions
+- Real Money Transactions for managing subscriptions

 ## Why I Built This